 Get adequate sleep!
 This is, by far, the most important tip to surviving residency.
 Start first by admitting you are not a superhuman.
 No human being can perform well with little sleep, no matter what your colleagues say.
 Second, know the time you need to wake up in the morning and select the appropriate bed time so that you are getting 7-8 hours of sleep.
 Third, make sure to turn off your pager and cell phone when you go to bed unless you are on home call.
 Fourth, when you are post-call and at home, don’t stay up.
 Take a nap.
 You need it.
-Finally, make time to catch up on sleep on your days off.
-If you are chronically sleep-deprived, it will catch up to you.
+Have down time on your days off?
+Take advantage of that and fit in a nap to catch up on sleep.
+Remember, if you are chronically sleep-deprives, it will catch up to you quickly.

 On-Call

 Prepare for being on-call.
-Know the most common calls and admissions you will get in your specialty.
+You should be well-versed on the most common calls and admissions you will get in your specialty.
 If you perform well on-call and do a good job taking care of patients, you will gain substantial credibility with your colleagues and really increase your confidence.
-Start doing this from the first day!
+Start doing this from day one!

 Narcotic Prescriptions During Residency